 Robin Kahn was formerly Senior Vice President of Marketing at a Jewish Family & Children’s Service, Vice President of Strategic Programs at Fidelity Investments, strategy consultant at Accenture, and equity research associate at Kidder Peabody & Co.
 She holds a BBA from the University of Michigan and MBA from Columbia Business School.

 Board of Directors

-Cynthia Fisher, President is Founder and Managing Director of WaterRev, LLC.
+Cynthia Fisher, President is Founder and Managing Director of WaterRev, LLC, and Board Director of several public companies and nonprofits.
 Previously, she was Founder and CEO of ViaCord and Founder and President of ViaCell.
 Fisher holds a B.S. in Biophysics from Ursinus College and an MBA from Harvard Business School.
-She is on the board of the Boston Beer Company, Easterly Government Properties, and Water.org.
-Fisher is an Advisory Board Member of the Harvard Medical School Discovery Advisory Council and the Micheli Center for Sports Injury Prevention.

 Mark Williams, Treasurer is an academic, financial author, and risk management expert.
 He is a finance faculty member at Boston University where he teaches courses in banking, risk management, and capital markets.
 He holds a B.S.B.A. in Finance from the University of Delaware and MBA from Boston University.